4.98 from 73 votes

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure policy.

-• The cookies come out soft and chewy, NOT cakey (we have banana cake if you’re looking to fix a cake craving!)!
+• Carefully crafted to have a classic soft and chewy cookie texture.
+Unlike many other recipes, my cookies are NOT cakey (we have banana cake if you’re looking to fix a cake craving!)!

-overhead view of ingredients including flour, brown sugar, walnuts, bananas, chocolate chips, and more
+Overhead view of ingredients including bananas, chocolate chips, pecans, and more.

 • Very ripe bananas.
 If there’s one piece of advice I can give you for this recipe, it’s to make sure your bananas are about as old (or ripe) as possible.
-Not only are less ripe bananas more firm, but they are also less sweet and don’t have as strong of a flavor.
+Ripe bananas are easier to mash and have the sweetest and strongest banana flavor.

 • Brown sugar.
 I like to use a 50/50 blend of light and dark brown sugar.
-All light will work, but I’ve found that all dark brown sugar tends to be too rich and doesn’t balance quite as well with the banana flavor.
+All light brown sugar will work if that’s all you have on hand, but I don’t recommend using all dark brown.

 Remember, this is just an overview of the ingredients I used and why.
 For the full recipe please scroll down to the bottom of the post!